Wise-394/school-related/README.md

 # school-related
 All school related codes like assignments or activities

-Code examples that are included
+Code examples that are included are:

 Arrays
 Functions
 Pointers